bright/new-www/content/blog/exposed-in-your-project-part-2-dao.md

     }
 ```

-this one is a little tricky - in order to add a new address, we need to assign value to the `personId` explicitly.
+This one is a little tricky - in order to add a new address, we need to assign value to the `personId` explicitly.

 ## Testing